linkarchana/Image_colorization/README.md

 ![image](https://user-images.githubusercontent.com/101972579/175826107-2f1f34fc-1adb-4089-b8d3-6dce60d99a14.png)

-These results were obtained after training the model for 50 epochs
+These results were obtained after training the model for 50 epochs.
+To check losses and other results of trained model click on
 <A href="https://colab.research.google.com/drive/1Q9HtiCHossGIxGetD_J_eC6rvjokwctE?usp=sharing">Google Colab</A>